dieghernan/7egment/README.md

 # Features
 * Autodetection of 12h/24h based on your watch settings
-* nternationalization: Autotranslating of weekday supported for:
+* Internationalization: Autotranslating of weekday supported for:
   * English
   * Spanish
   * German